If you ever:

 (There is no affiliation between The Spiegel Academy and Behavioral Tech)

-Course Materials:(2 books) Not included
+Course Materials:(2 books) Not included in enrollment fee.

 Skills Training Manual for Treating Borderline Personality Disorder